 Watch the video below to see Super-Sod’s own Shannon Hathaway discuss pre-emergent and post-emergent herbicides in her class titled “Proper Care of Warm Season Lawns.”
 Shannon answers questions from her pupils and gives recommendations for tackling weeds such as nutsedge and clover.

 Pre-emergents attack weed seeds before they have a chance to germinate.
 This means you interrupt the growing process before weeds even become visible.
 With pre-emergent, you are taking preventative measures.

 When to apply pre-emergent herbicides: Pre-emergents are applied in the winter before green-up and in the fall to prevent weed seeds from germinating.
 However, they’ll be a waste of money after your weeds have already appeared.
-In a typical year in the Southeast, apply pre-emergent between February 15 and March 1 for summer weed prevention and again between late September and early October for winter weed prevention.
+In a typical year in the Southeast, apply pre-emergent in February for summer weed prevention and again between late September and early October for winter weed prevention.

 Forsythia is the signal: Want a visual reminder of the best time to apply pre-emergent in winter?
 Forsythia, a shrub with yellow flowers, is a natural indicator for pre-emergent applications.
 When you see forsythia beginning to bloom, you know it’s time to tackle weed prevention for the spring.

 Treatment Options: Visit your local Super-Sod store to discover the right products to protect your lawn from weeds.
 For those not near Super-Sod, some products we like are 0-0-7 with Stonewall and Hi Yield.
 Always check the pre-emergent label to guarantee your grass type is listed and you treat your lawn properly.